AI Agent vs AI Assistant vs AI Chatbot: The Difference — and What Agencies Should Offer (2026)

 Which Should Agencies Offer to Clients in 2026?

-Chatbots for Entry-Level Clients
+AI Chatbots and AI Assistants for Entry-Level Clients

 AI Agents for Advanced Automation Clients